Off-Grid Solar and Wind-Generated Power

 emergence.
 Luckily, any creature that wills can walk right past or over

-other ant, fly, and mosquito killers that I don't know the name of).
+ant, fly, and mosquito killers that I don't know the name of).
+The

-The mysterious huge beatle/ant/rhino/crab thing only comes out at
+mysterious huge beetle/ant/rhino/crab thing only comes out at night.
+This

-night.
-This is a strange bug.
-It ambles when it walks because it's
+is a strange bug.
+It ambles when it walks because it's ill-proportioned,

-ill-proportioned, and will for no apparent reason freeze-frame for
+and will for no apparent reason freeze-frame for minutes before seemingly

 Anybody will quickly learn the mating seasons, the birthing habits, the